-They Affect Blood Vessels
+Hormones Affect Blood Vessels

-They Cause Other Menopause Symptoms
+Hormonal Imbalance Causes Other Menopause Symptoms

-In addition to having a direct influence on balance, hormone alterations can lead to other menopause symptoms that also provoke dizziness.
-Hot flashes, anxiety, fatigue, and panic disorders are all common menopause symptoms which are known to induce dizzy spells.
+In addition to having a direct influence on balance, hormone alterations can lead to other symptoms that provoke dizziness.
+Hot flashes, anxiety, fatigue, and panic disorder are all menopause symptoms known to induce dizzy spells.